roboticslab-uc3m/color-debug/README.md

 color-debug
 ===========

 Color CLI logs and more.
-For updated version, license and author information, see [ColorDebug.hpp](ColorDebug.hpp).
+For updated version, license and author information, see [ColorDebug.h](ColorDebug.h).

 [![Image](examples/exampleColorDebug.png)](./)